daftkid/daftkid.github.io/_posts/2022-06-08-terraform-provider-how-it-works-part-2.markdown

 That means, we can define our provider in Terraform code in the following way:
 {% highlight hcl %}
 provider "myprovider" {
   username = "daftkid"
 }
 {% endhighlight %}

-As a resource, you can use the following in your Terraform code:
-{% highlight hcl %}
-resource "myprovider_resource_name" "test" {
-	name = "my-test-resource"
-}

-{% endhighlight %}
+In addition, you SHOULD specify all resources and datasources that are supported by your provider.
+From the code above, we can make an assumption that using this provider we'll be able to manage the next resources:
+- myprovider_resource_name
+- myprovider_data_source_name

-For example, let's take a look on AWS Provider `internal/provider/provider.go` file where `Provider` object is defined.
+For example, let's take a look at AWS Provider `internal/provider/provider.go` file where `Provider` object is defined.

 {% highlight go %}
 // Provider returns a *schema.Provider.
 func Provider() *schema.Provider {
 	provider := &schema.Provider{
 		Schema: map[string]*schema.Schema{
+			// here all provider's attributes are defined and you can use them within
-			"access_key": {
+			// provider "aws" {} section in your Terraform code "access_key": {
 				Type:     schema.TypeString,
 				Optional: true,